-From the very beginning of product development, engineers should be thinking “How does surface quality positively affect product performance and how do we preserve that?”
+From the very beginning of product development, engineers should be thinking, “How does surface quality positively affect product performance, and how do we preserve that?”

 Product design is often done iteratively, but sometimes product performance is not clearly defined throughout the process.
-To help ensure that surface quality is maintained throughout the product development lifecycle, it should be analyzed any time:
+To help ensure that surface quality is maintained throughout the product development lifecycle, it should be analyzed at any time:

 - Materials for bonding are changed